 Confirmation is a 2 year discipleship endeavor that meets every Sunday during the Christian Education Hour (9:15-10:15am) in Room 202 (Second Floor of the Courtyard).
 Students enter Confirmation at the start of their 7th grade year and go until the end of October in their 9th grade year (with summers off).
 Confirmation provides a learning environment for students to explore what it means to be a Christian, ask deep questions of themselves, God, and church leaders, and prepares them ultimately make a public confession of faith in Jesus Christ as Savior and Lord.

 The class focuses on key components of the Bible and Christian faith like the Ten Commandments, Lord’s Prayer and Apostles' Creed.
 We focus on all subjects for two weeks.
 During the first week, students gather together to learn from an adult leader.
-The following week the confirmands will gather in small groups to continue the conversation.
-The relationship built with the small group leader and others in their group allows for authentic conversation.
+The following week, the students will gather in small groups to continue the conversation.
+The relationships built with the small group leaders and others in their group allows for authentic conversation.